nautobot/helm-charts/charts/nautobot/README.md

 }
 ```

 The secret name will change based on your Helm release name.
-It is also possible and likely more secure to generate your own certificates and secrets, doing so is beyond the scope of this documentation however is described in the additional resources listed below.
+It is also possible and likely more secure to generate your own certificates and secrets, doing so is beyond the scope of this documentation, however, is described in the additional resources listed below.

 #### Additional Resources